 You are a professional in a trade and have been at it long enough to have acquired tools of your craft.
 You may swap out any pieces of your starting equipment for pieces that relate to your profession.

 There is something in you that rises in rebellion against being commanded or coerced.
 Words that would inspire submission or groveling in others stoke the embers of resolve within you.
-You have one free use of Discipline against Obey per Rest.
+You have one free use of Nerve against Obey per Rest.

 Gain an additional 20 silver that can be spent in starting equipment or saved for starting silver.
 This can be taken multiple times.
 You may wish to visit the World Prices Section to investigate what items you might wish to purchase.

 You may choose an additional starting item from your Social Classes’ starting equipment list during the Equipment step.
 This can be taken multiple times.

 You have some sort of advantage or beneficial circumstance that isn’t represented elsewhere by other Perks.
 This could be a special writ of allowance by a local power like a noble, a quirk that makes you able to function with less sleep, or something else.
 The exact nature of this boon and how it works, whether it can be lost, what it costs and other details require express approval by staff, and the benefit you have in mind may not be allowable at all.

 Someone local to the area likes you and acts accordingly.
 This person starts with a Bond of your choice to your character and a relationship defined by your backstory.
 While they will not always be available and have a life of their own, they will help you when they can.
 The cost of this Perk is dependent on the power of the person in the local theater with 2 representing a character who is competent in their field, such as skilled mercenary or Hearthwise farmer, and 5 representing someone with widely accepted authority or dominance in their sphere, such as one of the Prominent Figures.

 You may not purchase this Perk more than once.